jrpat/vscode-savecmd/README.md

 ## Configuration

-Add "saveAndRunExt" configuration to user or workspace settings.
+Add "savecmd" configuration to user or workspace settings.

 - "commands" - array of commands that will be run whenever a file is saved.
   - "match" - a regex for matching which files to run commands on